LogicalTrust/minerva_lib/README.md

                     +------------+
                     | target_bin | (your shiny fuzzer)
                     +------------+
+We tried to make this process as painless as possible.
+It is on you to provide config file (target.mi) and magic makefile (refer to a few target examples we provided in case of any problems).
+Than, PFL generates target.c and target.h, which supported by minerva_core results in target_bin (your shiny fuzzer, that is).
 ## Configuration

-A configuration file has following format:
+The format used in configuration file is very similar to C format.
+To help you imagine it, we provide the following schemes:

     include files (eg. #include <header_file.h>

     C prototypes => check function; (eg. int foo(int x) => generic_success;

-for toy API:
+### Toy target
+In order to help you get the basics we created a toy target(You can find it in /target/toy directory).
+Taking toy api's declarations from toy.h:

     int zero(void);
     int add_one(int x);
     int crashme(int x);

-A configuration file (toy.mi) looks like this:
+A configuration file (toy.mi) would look like that:

     #include <minerva_generic.h>
     #include <toy.h>
+    --this a comment
     int zero() => generic_success;
     int add_one(int x) => generic_success;
     int crashme(int x) => generic_success;

-(you can find this example in /target/toy/ directory)

-Minerva includes generic functions that check the result of particular call, see include/minerva_generic.h for their list.
+For the sake of PFL working, minerva includes generic functionsin order to check the result of particular call.
+Take a look at include/minerva_generic.h for the complete list of these.

-Variables can have annotations:
+###Variables can also have annotations
+It is easier to explain things using examples:
     void BN_CTX_free(BN_CTX *c {DESTROY}) => generic_void;

-DESTROY means that call destroys variable (means it will be not used in the next calls).
+DESTROY indicates that call destroys the variable, so fuzzer wont use any further.

 Another example is MUTATE:

     int mutate_int_and(int a {MUTATE}, int b {MUTATE}) => generic_success;

-which means that particular variable is mutated by the function.
-It's used by mutation phase (see var_mut shell command).
+which indicates that particular variable is mutated by the function.
+Fuzzer uses it for mutation phase (see var_mut shell command).

 ## building

-Create your own subdirectory in target/ directory, it should contain configuration file (see above) and Makefile (it's a minimal set of files needed to generate fuzzer).
+Create your own subdirectory in target/ directory, it should contain configuration file (as explained above) and Makefile.
+Thats it,  a minimal set of files needed to generate fuzzer.
 Example Makefile looks as follows (/target/toy/Makefile):

     TARGET=toy